openebs-archive/openebs-docs/docs/architecture.md

 ## Data Plane

-OpenEBS data plane is responsible for the actual volume IO path.
+The OpenEBS data plane is responsible for the actual volume IO path.
 A storage engine implements the actual IO path in the data plane.
 Currently, OpenEBS provides two storage engines that can be plugged in easily.
-These are Jiva and cStor.
-Both these storage engines run completely in Linux user space and are completely based on microservices.
+These are called Jiva and cStor.
+Both these storage engines run completely in Linux user space and are based on microservices.

 ### Jiva

-Jiva storage engine is developed with Rancher's LongHorn and gotgt as the base.
-The entire Jiva engine is written in GO language and runs entirely in the user space.
+The Jiva storage engine is developed with Rancher's LongHorn and gotgt as the base.
+The entire Jiva engine is written in GO language and runs in the user space.
 LongHorn controller synchronously replicates the incoming IO to the LongHorn replicas.
 The replica considers a Linux sparse file as the foundation for building the storage features such as thin provisioning, snapshotting, rebuilding etc. More details on Jiva architecture are [written here](/docs/next/storageengine.html).

 ### cStor

 `Note: This storage engine is available from version 0.6 release onwards`

-cStor is a high performing storage engine built with proven building blocks of storage components such as "BSD based Multi-threaded iSCSI protocol stack that is still serving hundreds of installations" and DMU layer of user space ZFS taken from the proven OpenSolaris stack. cStor gives unparalled data integrity, CoW based snapshots.
-Roadmap of cStor includes SPDK and DPDK integrations to achieve multi-fold increase in performance.
+cStor is a high performing storage engine built with proven building blocks of storage components such as "BSD based Multi-threaded iSCSI protocol stack that is still serving hundreds of installations" and DMU layer of user space ZFS. cStor gives provable data integrity, CoW based snapshots and more.
+Common use cases include larger environments using snapshots and clones as a part of a test, deploy and operate pipelines; for example clones are often used with DBs running on OpenEBS in staging pipelines.
 More details on cStor architecture are [written here](/data/next/storageengine.html).